hanekit/obsidian-shorter-footnote/README_CN.md

   | 中文
 </p>

-在 Obsidian 中，重复出现的引用会被标注为 [num-count] 的形式，这会和 [num to num] 的形式混淆。
+In Obsidian, repeated references are marked in the form of [num-count], which can be confused with the form [num to num].

-本插件就是为了解决此问题制作的。
+This plugin is designed to solve this issue.

 ---

-Better Footnote 插件会影响该插件的作用，如果需要避免，请遵守以下步骤：
+The Better Footnote plugin affects the functionality of this plugin.
+If you want to avoid that, please follow these steps:

-1. 启用 Shorter Footnote 插件
+1. Enable the Shorter Footnote plugin.
-2. 关闭 Better Footnote 插件
+2. Disable the Better Footnote plugin.
-3. 启用 Better Footnote 插件
+3. Enable the Better Footnote plugin.

-这样两者都可以正常使用。
+By doing this, both plugins can be used properly.